Green iguana: Etymology

-Distribution and habitat
+Distribution

 The native range of the green iguana extends from southern Mexico to central Brazil, Paraguay, and Bolivia and the Caribbean; specifically Grenada, Aruba, Curaçao, Bonaire, Trinidad and Tobago, St. Lucia, St. Vincent, Montserrat, Saba and Útila.
+People in the native regions utilize this species for food leading to increased captive breeding efforts.

+Introduced range

 They have been introduced to Grand Cayman, Puerto Rico, Hispaniola (in the Dominican Republic side), Saint Martin (island), Guadeloupe, Martinique, Saint Vincent and the Grenadines, Singapore, Thailand, Taiwan, Texas, Florida, Hawaii, and the U.S. Virgin Islands.

-Furthermore, green iguanas colonised the island of Anguilla in 1995 after being washed ashore following a hurricane, serving as direct proof of the mechanism of oceanic dispersal in allowing species to colonise areas where they previously did not occur.
+Green iguanas colonised the island of Anguilla in 1995 after being washed ashore following a hurricane, serving as direct proof of the mechanism of oceanic dispersal in allowing species to colonise areas where they previously did not occur.
 Though the species is not native to Martinique, a small wild colony of released or escaped green iguanas endures at historic Fort Saint Louis.

 The green iguana has been introduced from South America to Puerto Rico and is very common throughout the island, where it is considered an invasive species; in the United States, feral populations also exist in South Florida (including the Florida Keys), Hawaii, the U.S. Virgin Islands and the Rio Grande Valley of Texas.